Best Weighted Blankets – Top Picks and Buying Guide

 Claustrophobia or other fears associated with being trapped or stuck, as the excess weight may trigger phobic episodes.

-|Common Design Features of Weighted Blankets|
+Common Design Features of Weighted Blankets

-Some notable design characteristics of weighted blankets include the following:
+Other design characteristics of weighted blankets include the following:

 Weight and weight distribution: The majority of weighted blankets weigh between five and 30 pounds.
 As mentioned above, adults usually feel most comfortable with weighted blankets that are roughly 10% of their own weight.
 For this reason, most weighted blanket manufacturers offer a wide range of blanket weights.
 On the other hand, some models come in ‘one-weight-fits-all’ designs; these can be folded in certain ways to distribute more or less weight, making them suitable for most users regardless of their size.

 Size: Generally, heavier weighted blankets are wider and longer than lighter ones.
-Most models are available in sizes that match common mattress dimensions, such as 60 inches wide and 80 inches long (which corresponds to a Queen size).
+Most models are available in sizes that match common mattress dimensions, such as 60 inches wide by 80 inches long (which corresponds to a Queen size).

 Cleaning: Some weighted blankets are machine washable, but dry cleaning is generally recommended for all models to ensure they do not deteriorate too quickly.

-|Important Tips for Weighted Blanket Shoppers|
+Important Tips for Weighted Blanket Shoppers

 When shopping for a weighted blanket and comparing different brands and models, here are a few factors to keep in mind.